 Walk At Least 10,000 Steps a Day

 After reading up on the home body guide, I recently set up a DIY treadmill desk in order to help me reach my daily step goal.
 My day job has me sitting at a desk all day and once I get home I go to work on the blog which once again has me sitting at a desk.
 My goal is to use my treadmill desk after work while I handle blog tasks, in order to help me reach my goal of 10,000 steps a day.
 My minimum goal is 10,000 steps, but I would like to have around 15,000-20,000 steps per day on at least 3 days a week.
+I’ve been using many supplements to improve my workouts.
+You can check this site for more information on fitness and health products.
 The treadmill desk makes easy work out of getting all my steps in.
 Of course in order to know how many steps I get in each day I will be using my FitBit to track all of my steps (you can get one here).

 Click Here to Pin It!

 Set Attainable and Action Goals